shikhovalf/Geochemistry-Interpretation-Tool/README.md

 1. Upload your Excel file via the sidebar.
 2. Select a Depth Interval using the slider to focus on specific sections.
-3. Explore Overall Geochemical Ratios: Interactive Plotly plots show multiple ratios together for comparison.
+3. Explore Overall Geochemical Ratios: Interactive Plotly plots show multiple ratios together for comparison, highlighting trends, correlations and anomalies in the data.
 4. Explore Individual Ratios: Each ratio has its own interactive plot with hover tooltips.
 5. Check Statistical Interpretation Summary: Automatically generated summary shows the dominant geochemical and sedimentary conditions within the selected depth interval.